 Hannah Montana, The Jonas Brothers and Twilight were the big winners at the Teen Choice Awards, where stars walked the eco-friendly green carpet and nominees hoped to take home surfboard trophies.
 Zac Efron snagged two of them for High School Musical 3 and 17 Again, adding to his collection.
 “I hang them in my garage above my car,” he said.
 Right now he’s working on The Death and Life of Charlie St. Cloud.
 It’s a mix of drama, romance, suspense and

-of Waverly Place‘s Jake T. Austin
+On the green carpet, Wizards of Waverly Place‘s Jake T. Austin

 Hawaii and to the Caribbean on a Disney Summer at Sea cruise, and Josh Hutcherson said he was about to begin filming a remake of the action movie Red Dawn.
 He’s been reading a lot of scripts, so he’s behind on the Twilight book series, “But all my friends have read it so I have to get up to speed,” he said.
 Nathan Kress of iCarly was looking forward to studying American literature this fall in school, and he told us why he loves to read here in this exclusive video.

 Castmate Jennette McCurdy‘s favorite book list includes Cyrano De Bergerac, the Lord of the Rings series, and of course, Harry Potter.
 “Too bad the movies have already been made because I would have loved to play Luna Lovegood,” she confided.
 “I was her for Halloween one year.”

-Here’s why Jennette loves to read:
+Here’s why Jennette loves to read.

 Jordin, Abigail, Brenda Song, Emily Osment and Jennette McCurdy loved the colorful neoprene bags by California Leash Co., and Debby Ryan and Jennifer Stone snapped up the clever Snap Caps necklaces and hair accessories made from bottle caps.
 First created by 13-year-old Maddie Bradshaw three years ago, the hand-painted caps are magnetic and interchangeable and include a special edition rainbow design she made to benefit the Make-a-Wish Foundation.